Kitchen and Bath Design

 - recommend energy efficient and sustainable materials for fixtures, finishes and appliances that are suitable for the space and design;

-- ensure kitchen and bath designs comply with applicable legislation and requirements for the public’s health, safety, and welfare;
+- ensure kitchen and bath designs comply with applicable legislation and requirements for the public’s health, safety, welfare, codes and industry guidelines;

 - formulate accurate contract documents and project estimating using general business and marketing principles;

 - coordinate installation procedures within a specified time frame and required budget;

 - collaborate with multi-disciplinary project teams for the successful achievement of project goals;